kdhahmo/SQL-Project/QA.md

 What are your risk areas?
-Identify and describe them.
+Identify and describe them:

 This dataset has been purposefuly obfuscated to protect privacy.
 While there are some values that are explicitly said to have been changed, there are still uncertainties with using this data.
 1. If a city or country name is written with different case types, more 'unique' cities could exist than there actually are.
 2. If a revenue value is null, negative, or an extremely large value it could skew data.